 Do you understand the risks?

 The question remains whether you understand the risks associated with a board directorship and if you are capable of mitigating against them.
 However, the associated risks are not the only reason many say no to a board appointment.
 There are other factors that also cause many to steer away from a portfolio career.

 Some of the reasons people baulk at becoming a Board Director include:

-- The hourly rate is dreadful; when you do the sums, the hourly rate for most board roles often does not make up for the risks you will take.
+- The hourly rate is often dreadful; when you do the sums, the hourly rate for most board roles often does not make up for the risks you will take.
 In other cases, if unpaid, you will find yourself paying to take on these risks.

 - Of course, being part of a board, by definition, means that you are not the decision maker, so you are reliant on the quality of other board members and the Chair – things you don’t have control over.
 Again, this adds to the risk you are undertaking.

 - For many of you who already have busy executive and personal lives, taking on a board role means time out of the office or away from your family.
-This should be factored in to any desire to take a board position.
+This should be factored into any desire to take a board position.
 I can speak from experience, that even 1 day a month out of the office can have significant ramifications on your effectiveness and time management.

 - Did I mention the financial, reputational and personal risks?
 They are considerable.